Kitware/flow/README.md

 </VirtualHost>
 ```

-After restarting Apache (`sudo apache2ctl restart`), visit your Girder web interface to enable the Romanesco plugin from the admin console.
+After restarting Apache (`sudo apache2ctl restart`), visit your Girder web interface at [http://localhost:9080/girder](http://localhost:9080/girder) to enable the Romanesco plugin from the admin console.
 A restart of Girder is required to fully enable the Romanesco plugin.

 Now you should be able to visit the running TangeloHub instance at [http://localhost:9080](http://localhost:9080).